King Arthur & The Round Table 'Myth or Legend'

 King Arthur's life is a tantalizing puzzle.
 Nothing points conclusively to his reign in the 5th and 6th centuries, there are no eye-witness accounts of his coronation, no unarguable manuscripts, no building with 'Arthur was here' etched stone.The names, Merlin, Lancelot, Guinevere, Galahad, Exalibur & the Knights of the Round Table will inspire us to find the truth.
 Join us on our quest.

 Welsh 9th or 10th Century

-Early arrival at London airport, to be met by your Tour Director and Guest Historian.
+Arrive London and meet at a Heathrow Hotel to be met by your Tour Director and Guest Historian.

 Traveling southwest we arrive at the old Roman City of Venta Belgarum, now Winchester, which remained England's chief city to after the Norman Conquest.
 Geoffrey of Monmouth mentions it a few times- Arthur fights a battle with Modred here during the final struggle and Mallory usually locates Camelot here.
 Perhaps the most famous object in the city is the Round Table.
 This table housed in Castle Hall; measures 18 feet across, 2 3/4" thick and has mortise holes for 12 legs.
 It weighs 1 1/4 tons.
 There are twenty-four segments, one each allotted to the knights whose names are around the rim.
 Arthur's place is where the picture of the king is seen at the top.